heavygale/docker-borgserver/README.md

 docker run -e BORG_PRUNE_OPTIONS="--stats --keep-last 30" -e BORG_PRUNE_CRON="0 20 * * *" (...) heavygale/borgserver:crontab
 ```

-#### BORG_REPONAME_...
+#### BORG_REPONAME_#
-For each of your repositories being encrypted or authenticated using a repokey as password you need to set one  BORG_REPOKEY_...-Variable and a according BORG_REPOKEY_...-Variable.
+For each of your encrypted or authenticated repositories, using a repokey-passphrase, you need to set one BORG_REPOKEY_#-variable and a according BORG_REPOKEY_#-variable.
-E.g. you have two repositoys in /backup, server_a and server_b, and both weren't created with `--encryption=none` and therefore a repokey is needed when accessing them.
-In this case you would need to set the variables like this:
+E.g. you have two repositoys in /backup, server_a and server_b, and both weren't created with `--encryption=none` and therefore a repokey-passphrase is needed for accessing them.
+In this case you need to set the variables like this:
 * BORG_REPONAME_1 = "server_a"
 * BORG_REPOKEY_1 = "verySecurePassword"
 * BORG_REPONAME_2 = "server_b"